kossiitkgp/docs/community/onboarding-offboarding.md

 1. Remove them from the GitHub organization.
 1. Disable their account on Slack (Contact an owner if they are admin).
 1. Remove them from the Google group (Contact owners of group).
-1. Update the Contacts on https://github.com/kossiitkgp/secrets .
+1. Update the Contacts on https://github.com/kossiitkgp/secrets.
-1. Update the “Members” section on the website - https://kossiitkgp.org .
+1. Update the “Members” section on the website - https://kossiitkgp.org.
 1. Remove access to KOSS’ facebook page.
-1. Remove their access to KOSS gsuite account and other Social Media Handles.
+1. Remove their access to KOSS gsuite account if they have access.
+1. Update any passwords they had access to.
+Notify the password change on Slack.
+1. [Revoke acess](./socials.md#revoking-access-for-offboarding) from social media accounts.

 ## Why do we lay off some members?
 What are the reasons?